Role of the Title IX Coordinators

 Timeliness and Location of Incident Considerations for Reporting to the College

-Incidents of sexual misconduct can be reported at any time, but should be reported as soon as possible in order to maximize the College’s ability to respond promptly and effectively.
+Incidents of Sexual Misconduct can be reported at any time, but should be reported as soon as possible in order to maximize the College’s ability to respond promptly and effectively.
 The College does not limit the time frame for reporting but the longer one waits, the greater the possibility that a less effective or desired resolution may be reached.
-If the respondent is not a member of the Whittier College community, the College will seek to meet its Title IX obligation by taking steps to end the misconduct, prevent its reoccurrence, and address its effects, although the ability to take disciplinary action against the respondent may be limited.
+If the Respondent is not a member of the Whittier College community, the College will seek to meet its Title IX obligation by taking steps to end the misconduct, prevent its reoccurrence, and address its effects, although the ability to take disciplinary action against the Respondent may be limited.

 The incident does not have to occur on campus to be reported to the College.
-Off-campus conduct that is likely to have a substantial effect on the Complainant’s campus life, work, and activities or which poses a threat to other members of the community, may be addressed under this Policy.
+Off-campus conduct that is likely to have a substantial effect on the Complainant’s campus life, work, and activities or which poses a threat to other members of the community, may be able to be addressed under this Policy.

 Reports Involving Minors or Suspected Child Abuse

-This policy was edited on August 11, 2016.
+This policy was edited on August 6, 2018.